mturk/svcbatch/README.md

   **Sets run-time locale**

-  This option allows to change the locale used for string formatting.
+  This option allows to change default locale used for string formatting.

   The **locale** argument can take a locale name, a language